People Power Revolution: Call for meaningful elections

 Eventually the top leaders decided to convene to select a candidate in case of contingencies or any sudden announcements of changes.
 It was then on November 3, 1985, after pressure from the US government, that Marcos suddenly announced a snap presidential election would take place the following year, one year ahead of the regular presidential election schedule, to legitimize his control over the country.
 The snap election was legalized with the passage of Batas Pambansa Blg.
 883 (National Law No. 883) by the Marcos-controlled unicameral congress called the Regular Batasang Pambansa.

 To select a leader, the convenor's group of opposition leaders formed underlying principles.
-These principles, mainly proposed and edited by Diokno, discussed matters that involved anti-foreign domination in the economy, especially American intervention and military bases.
+These principles, mainly proposed and edited by Diokno, discussed matters in opposition to foreign domination of the economy, especially to American intervention and military bases.
 After the principles were agreed upon by the opposition leaders, as Lorenzo M. Tañada quipped, it became almost automatic and completely expeditious in agreeing unanimously on one candidate to face Marcos.
 For the initial step in nominating a candidate, the selection process started out with a pooled list among the opposition leaders themselves.
-The list of candidates for president were mostly including former senators: Jose W. Diokno, Butz Aquino, Jovito Salonga, Eva Estrada-Kalaw, Salvador "Doy" Laurel, Ambrosio Padilla, Aquilino Pimentel, Raul Manglapus, and Ramon Mitra, as well as a future senator in Teofisto Guingona Jr., and a technocrat who once served as Marcos's executive secretary named Rafael Salas.
+The list of candidates for president mostly included former senators: Jose W. Diokno, Butz Aquino, Jovito Salonga, Eva Estrada-Kalaw, Salvador "Doy" Laurel, Ambrosio Padilla, Aquilino Pimentel, Raul Manglapus, and Ramon Mitra Jr., as well as a future senator in Teofisto Guingona Jr., and a technocrat who once served as Marcos's executive secretary named Rafael Salas.